If you have any burning questions about Dig-In, you’ll probably find the answers here.

 Who runs the Dig-In shop?

-Our lovely shop manager, Morag, and supervisors, Claire and Katariina, run the shop with a happy band of some 30 active volunteers who work shifts to support the paid staff in running the shop.
-The Dig-In Management Committee have ultimate responsibility for the shop and oversee all aspects of its operation though leave the day to day running of the shop to our capable staff.
+Our lovely shop manager, Morag, and supervisors — Claire, Steph and Struan, run the shop with a happy band of some 30 active volunteers who work shifts to support the paid staff in running the shop.
+The Dig-In Management Committee have ultimate responsibility for the shop and oversee all aspects of its operation, though leave the day to day running of the shop to our capable staff.

 Who decides what you stock?